williamjuan027/angular-animations-explorer/assets/post-content/basic/overview/overview.content.md

 ## Order of Execution

 Angular animations happen **after** what triggers them.
-For instance, `:enter` state change will get called after `ngOnInit` and the first change detection cycle whereas `:leave` would happen right after the element `ngOnDestroy` is called.
+For instance, the `:enter` state change will get called after `ngOnInit` and the first change detection cycle whereas `:leave` would happen right after the element `ngOnDestroy` is called.

-In addition, each time an animation is triggered, the parent animation will have priority over the children, blocking any child animations.
-In order to run both animations, the parent animation must query each element containing the child animations and run it using the `animateChild` method which is covered in more detail [here](link to animateChild section).
+In addition, each time an animation is triggered, the parent animation will have priority over the children, blocking all child animations from executing unless explicitly stated to execute both.
+In order to run both animations, the parent animation must query each element containing the child animations and run it using the `animateChild` method which is covered in more detail [here](https://williamjuan027.github.io/angular-animations-explorer/post/advanced/children).

 ## Setup